A German Shepherd can travel by many forms of transport including boats, trains, planes, trucks and or course cars.

 – Lots of hair dropped, and subsequent vacuuming

-– Your seats get dirty, stained and damaged with mud and nail scratches
+– Your seats get dirty, stained and damaged with mud, nail scratches, urine, vomit or something else

 – Motion sickness, and anxiety for your dog.
 Car sickness is common in puppies and dogs with anxiety.

-– Your dog can jump on or walk across you if not trained or restrained, which can lead to accidents.
-German Shepherd In Car Training, a dog Car Harness and Dog Crate can help with training and restraining your GSD.
-You can read about training below.
+– Your dog can jump on or walk across you if not trained or safely restrained, which can lead to accidents

 Training A German Shepherd For In Car Travel